lakikishorsubba/rails_api/README.md

   - **Logout / JWT revocation**
   - **Account deletion**

+## Account registration(invite only)
+- User cannot log in right after signup.
+- User must first send a registration request.
+- An Admin reviews requests and approves/denies.
+- Only approved users can log in successfully.
+-
 ## Articles
 - Full **CRUD** (create, read, update, delete).
 - Each article belongs to a **User**.